Parliament: Election Commission claims tight ‘airgap’ between electoral rolls and Aadhaar database

 The Ministry of Law & Justice placed the ECI’s statements in Parliament on Wednesday, in response to a question by DMK MP Dayanidhi Maran about the status of Aadhaar-Voter ID linkage, its data security, and other details.
 The proposal to link electoral roll and Aadhaar, with the stated aim being to address duplication of voters, will require amendments in elections laws and is under consideration of the government, the Ministry added.

 This comes as no surprise.
 The possibility of linking electoral photo identity card (EPIC) with Aadhaar has been under discussion since at least a year when the Election Commission took it up with the Ministry of Law and Justice.
 The Commission had pushed for it in an official communication to the Ministry in August 2019, detailing how exactly the Representation of People Act would have to be amended to accommodate such linkage.
 These recommendations were sent after the Commission met with UIDAI.
-In August 2018, ahead of the 2019 Lok Sabha elections, seven national and 34 state political parties had urged Commission, to link Voter IDs with the Aadhaar card to weed out duplicate voter names.
+In August 2018, ahead of the 2019 Lok Sabha elections, seven national and 34 state political parties had urged the Commission to link Voter IDs with the Aadhaar card in order to weed out duplicate voter names.

 The Commission had even begun linking back in 2015 under National Electoral Roll Purification and Authentication Programme (NERPAP), but this was suspended after a Supreme Court order related to the Aadhaar case.